DevOpsDolapo/DevOps_Projects/PROJECT3/ReadMe.md

 - Introduction to the LAMP Stack architecture

-- Spinning up and EC2 instance and creating an Ubuntu Server OS
+- Spinning up an EC2 instance and creating an Ubuntu Server OS

 - Connecting to the EC2 instance